Logical Reasoning with Relation Network for Inductive Knowledge Graph Completion: Introduction

-As the prosperity of graph neural networks (GNNs) and their strong inductive bias~\cite{zhou2023interest,chen2022neighbor,chen2020label,chen2020graph}, many works extend message-passing (MP) strategy used in GNNs to multi-relational graphs for inductive KGC~\cite{schlichtkrull2018modeling,teru2020inductive,wang2021relational,wang2022exploring}.
+As the prosperity of graph neural networks (GNNs) and their strong inductive bias~\cite{zhou2023interest,chen2022neighbor,chen2020label,zhou2021temporal,chen2020graph}, many works extend message-passing (MP) strategy used in GNNs to multi-relational graphs for inductive KGC~\cite{schlichtkrull2018modeling,teru2020inductive,wang2021relational,wang2022exploring}.
 GraIL~\cite{teru2020inductive} is one of the pioneer work, which implicitly learns logical rules by reasoning over enclosing subgraphs.
 Specifically, GraIL first extracts an enclosing subgraph surrounding the target triple, and then generate the representations of entities by aggregating the structural information of its neighbors in the extracted subgraph.
 GraIL and its follow-up methods~\cite{chen2021topology,liu2021indigo,ontologyschema,lee2023ingram,jininductive,cui2022inductive,zhang2018link,zhang2020revisiting} have shown promising results using message passing over subgraphs for inductive KGC.
-However, the inductive capability of these methods is usually limited by two key issues. $(i)$ Entity representations generated by gathering the local information within the subgraph are over coarse-grained for accurate KG reasoning.
-It is because KGC always suffers from data sparsity, and the situation is even more difficult in inductive KGC, where the new emerging entities usually have few or even no connections to the original KG. $(ii)$ Existing message passing methods assume that messages are associated with nodes (entities) and are passed from nodes to nodes iteratively~\cite{xu2018powerful}.
-Such entity-oriented message passing strategy weakens the role of relation semantics~\cite{wang2021relational}, which violates the nature of inductive KGC since the learned logical evidence should be entity-independent.
+However, the inductive capability of these methods is usually limited by two key issues. $(i)$ KGC always suffers from data sparsity, and the situation is even more difficult in inductive KGC, where the new emerging entities usually have few or even no connections to the original KG. $(ii)$ Existing message passing methods assume that messages are associated with entities and are passed from nodes to nodes iteratively~\cite{xu2018powerful}.
+Such entity-oriented message-passing strategy weakens the role of relation semantics~\cite{wang2021relational}, which violates the nature of inductive KGC since the learned logical evidence should be entity-independent.